 Every morning when you wake up you have the chance to set your inner biological clock right.
 Light is the most potent signal that tells our brains that we have woken up and it is time to start the day.
 Then the brain and body will do the work for you and coordinate all your biochemical processes to fit your schedule and be “on time”.
 Aim to get at least 15 min of sunlight within 1 h of waking up.
 In the morning our eyes, which send signals about light conditions to our brain, are not very sensitive to light, therefore we need high-intensity light, such as sunlight, to get the signal through.
 Just remember – do not look straight into the sun!

 4. Enjoy darkness in the evening

-Sudden unpredictable sounds and light (even the one coming from the streets!) disrupt our sleep and might wake us up.
-Use light blocking curtains, ear plugs or an eye mask to reduce noise and light pollution during your sleep.
-Also, our bodies need to cool down to reach deep sleep, that is why it is so hard to sleep when it is too warm.
+Sudden unpredictable sounds and light (even the ones coming from the streets!) disrupt our sleep and might wake us up.
+Use light-blocking curtains, ear plugs, or an eye mask to reduce noise and light pollution during your sleep.
+Also, our bodies need to cool down to reach deep sleep, which is why it is so hard to sleep when it is too warm.
 Air the bedroom out before sleep and keep it rather cool at around 18oC.

 6. Make your bedroom your sleep sanctuary